singularity-energy/open-grid-emissions/docs/docs/Methodology/Data Aggregation/Energy Storage.md

 When storage is co-located with a generator at a different plant (identified by rule 4 or rule 5), the `plant_id_eia` of the other plant is recorded in `subplant_co_located_plant_ids` and `plant_co_located_plant_ids`.
 For example, a battery that is reported as its own plant but is located at the same coordinates as a wind farm will list the `plant_id_eia` of the wind farm.
 If the storage is co-located with more than one other plant, the IDs are listed as a comma-separated string.
 These columns are blank for all other storage, including storage that is co-located with a generator at its own plant.

 The `plant_storage_type` and `plant_co_located_plant_ids` are included in the plant static attributes table, and the `subplant_storage_type`, `subplant_storage_type_method`, and `subplant_co_located_plant_ids` are included in the subplant attributes table.

+## Energy storage dispatch data
+Because of roundtrip efficiency losses, the cumulative energy discharged by a storage resource over time will always be less than the amount of energy charged.
+This means that over the course of a month or year, the "net generation" of a storage resource will generally be negative.

 ## Known Limitations